XeroAPI/Xero-Java/README.md

 * RequestTokenPath: path for Request Token      *default it /oauth/RequestToken*
 * AuthenticateUrl: path for redirect to authorize      *default is /oauth/RequestToken*
 * AccessTokenPath: path for Access Token         *default is https://api.xero.com/oauth/Authorize*

-### Xero Model
-We've included a complete set of classes in `com.xero.model`.
-These are generated from the  [Xero Schema XSDs](https://github.com/XeroAPI/XeroAPI-Schemas).
-You can always download and generate updated classes in the future to replace the ones included in this project.

 ### Xero Client
 We've included the XeroClient with methods to perform each action supported by endpoints.
 Once you instantiate XeroClient, you can begin using classes from the model directory to create, read, update and delete data through Xero's API.